skevy/graphiql-app/README.md

 Then simply execute the app.
 It will ask whether to add shortcuts to your desktop and menus for easy access in the future.

+### Windows installation
+To install GraphiQL App on Windows go to [Electron](https://www.electronjs.org/apps/graphiql), where you can find a windows installer.
+Once downloaded, execute the installer and let the installation wizard guide you through the installation.

 #### Getting started developing

 - Branch and/or clone the repo locally.